 Justification: The recommended addition is to provide explicit clarification that the verifying employee is to be a cage/vault employee, who will be acquiring subsequent accountability of the count proceeds.

-(iii) The functions described in paragraph (j) (1) (ii) (A) and (C) of this section may be count room and the coin room inventory is secured to preclude access by the count team, all of the following requirements shall be completed, at the conclusion of the count:
+(iii) The functions described in paragraph (j) (1) (ii) (A) and (C) of this section may be

 (ii) (E).